r-nikhil/instaconsult/README.md

 # instaconsult
-On Demand Business/Finance Consultancy
+On Demand Business/Finance Consultancy<br>
-Work in Progress
+Work in Progress<br>

 Hemant :: {Check the dump file to get an idea of the schema.
-All the logic and everything resides in Slim/index.php So the first login request will be like http://www.example.com/Slim/index.php/login.
+All the logic and everything resides in Slim/index.php So the first login request will be like http://www.example.com/Slim/index.php/login.<br>

- Maybe open a new branch and start committing code to that branch(front end code)
+ Maybe open a new branch and start committing code to that branch(front end code)<br>

- Use a chrome plugin to send rest api requests
+ Use a chrome plugin to send rest api requests<br>

- Also some browsers dont support put and delete requests apparently. http://docs.slimframework.com/#Routing
+ Also some browsers dont support put and delete requests apparently. http://docs.slimframework.com/#Routing<br>

- Please refer that on how to make those requests
+ Please refer that on how to make those requests<br>